-Kedoshim, May 2016

-darchai.noam@gmail.com
+Parashat Acharai Mot Kedoshim May 2025 / Iyar 5785 darchai.noam@gmail.com www.darchai-noam.com

-How can the Parsha help us grow this week?
+How can the Parasha help us grow this week?

-Kedoshim - Honesty in business dealings
+Acharai Kedoshim - Honesty in business dealings

 This week's Parsha of Kedoshim instructs us to be holy like Hashem.
 Then it lists a plethora of mitzvot.
 One of these mitzvot is the requirement to have honest weights and measures: